dburrdoss/datasciencecoursera/CodeBook.md

 complete list of 561 variables in 'features.txt" (not given here), I selected 66 variables that had either "mean()" or "std()" in the name for inclusion in the tidy dataset.
 In the R script *run_analysis.R* the names are changed slightly to conform to R naming conventions.
-It is useful to explain one of the variables in detail; explanations of the other variables are similar.
+Next we explain one of the variables in detail; explanations of the other variables are similar.
 The first variable name in the tidy dataset is *tbodyaccmeanx* (corresponding to *tBodyAcc-mean()-X* in the original dataset).
 This name stands for the mean in the x direction of body acceleration; the "t" at the beginning means it's